 They contain no arsenic: it’s their copper content that helps to preserve the wood.
 Any treated wood will eventually leach some of its chemicals into the surrounding soil (again, more so in some soils than others).
 However, copper is considerably less toxic than arsenic.
 The risk to humans and warm-blooded mammals from copper-treated wood is considered minimal, but fish and insects are very sensitive to it (copper-treated wood should never be used in ponds or streams).
 Interestingly, human beings absolutely need copper in order to to survive, but in very small quantities.

-Soil experts are essentially unanimous: they see no risk for humans in using copper-treated wood products in a vegetable garden, the amount of copper released being minimal and copper being considered essentially nontoxic unless present at extremely high levels.
-Despite this, accreditation agencies for organic products do not permit the use of wood treated with copper in certified organic vegetable production.
+Soil experts disagree on using copper-treated wood products in a vegetable garden.
+Some see no serious risk for humans in using them in a vegetable garden, the amount of copper released being minimal and copper being considered essentially nontoxic unless present at extremely high levels.
+Others think it is safest to err on the side of caution and avoid the use of these woods near food.
+Health Canada discourages the use of these woods as an edging for an edible garden and accreditation agencies for organic products do not permit the use of wood treated with copper in certified organic vegetable production.

-Curiously, they do allow the use of copper-based pesticides, including Bordeaux mixture, which release more copper into the environment than copper-treated wood ever could.
+Curiously, the same accreditation agencies do allow the use of copper-based pesticides, including Bordeaux mixture, which release more copper into the environment than copper-treated wood ever could.
 Go figure!

 What To Do?